pywbem/pywbemtools/docs/introduction.rst

 * Explore the CIM data of WBEM servers.
 It can manage/inspect the CIM model components including CIM classes, CIM instances, and CIM qualifiers and execute CIM methods and queries on the WBEM server.
-It implements commands to execute the :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP (:term:`DSP0200`).

 * Execute specific CIM/XML operations defined in the DMTF CIM Operations Over HTTP (:term:`DSP0200`).
 See section :ref:`pywbemcli commands to WBEM Operations`